Spring Garden Revival

 Get a Free Quote

-When to Schedule Lawn Mowing in Medford, MA – Seasonal Guide
+When to Schedule Lawn Mowing in Medford, Massachusetts – Seasonal Guide

-In Medford, MA, the timing of your lawn mowing routine is shaped by our unique New England climate and the city’s diverse neighborhoods, from the tree-lined streets of West Medford to the shaded yards near Tufts University.
+In Medford, Massachusetts, the timing of your lawn mowing routine is shaped by our unique New England climate and the city’s diverse neighborhoods, from the tree-lined streets of West Medford to the shaded yards near the Mystic River.
 The optimal mowing season typically begins in late April, after the last frost, and extends through October, when cooler temperatures slow grass growth.
-Early spring mowing helps manage rapid growth spurred by increased rainfall, while summer schedules may need to adjust for periods of drought or high humidity, especially in areas with dense shade or clay-heavy soils.
+Early spring brings rapid growth due to increased rainfall and warming soil, while summer months may require adjustments for periods of drought or high humidity, especially in areas with dense shade or clay-heavy soils.

 Local Factors to Consider for Lawn Mowing in Medford